-The Paris metro isn't especially difficult to use-- at least, once you get the hang of it.
+The Paris metro isn't especially difficult to use once you get the hang of it.
 But especially for visitors who don't know much French, it can feel a little daunting to navigate the public transportation system in the French capital.

 The good news?
 Learning just a few basic words and expressions that you'll see everywhere in the metro can go a long way in helping you to get around, stress-free.
 Empower yourself by learning them now, and you'll find that you may feel much more confident using the system.

 Signs and Words to Watch for in the Paris Metro:

 - Correspondance/s: connection (as in connecting line, transfer line)

 - Passage Interdit: Forbidden passageway/Do not enter (usually at the head of a tunnel not reserved for metro passengers)